 Avoid making these common grammatical mistakes on your CV.

-Give yourself the best chance at CV success by familiarizing yourself with the five most-common grammatical CV mistakes.
+Give yourself the best chance at CV success by familiarising yourself with the five most-common grammatical CV mistakes.
 Then, avoid them by adopting the following standard proofreading practices.

-In a study conducted by Grammarly, it was found that a typical CV has an average of five potential errors, and over 60 percent of these are grammatical.
-It’s easy to fall victim to a grammatical error now and again.
+In a study conducted by Grammarly, it was found that a typical CV has an average of five potential errors, and over 60 per cent of these are grammatical.
+It's easy to fall victim to a grammatical or word usage error now and again.
 However, to help you combat the most-common CV mistakes, here are five of the top offenders.

 Advice/advise: 'Advice' refers to an opinion or recommendation given (e.g. He gave good advice).
 'Advise' means to provide an opinion or information (e.g. He advised the employee).

 Affect/effect: 'Affect' is a verb, meaning to impact or change (e.g. The new policy affects employee lunch hours).
 'Effect' is a noun that refers to the outcome of a change (e.g. the effect of the change in procedure).

 It's/its: 'It's' is the contraction of 'it is', while 'its' ‒ without an apostrophe ‒ is used to show possession (e.g. the company and its benefits program).